Tourists and Visitors

 - Athletic Facilities

-Art enthusiasts will enjoy touring the galleries at the Cantor Arts Center and the Thomas Welton Stanford Art Gallery, strolling through the Rodin Sculpture Garden, visiting the student art gallery or walking around campus to view our 42 freestanding outdoor sculptures.
+Art enthusiasts will enjoy touring the galleries at the Cantor Arts Center, the Anderson Collection, the Stanford Art Gallery, and the Coulter Art Gallery, as well as strolling through the Rodin Sculpture Garden, the Papua New Guinea Sculpture Garden, or walking around campus to view over 80 outdoor works of art.
+View the Stanford arts calendar.

-If you are interested in history, visit the collection on the Stanford family and University history in the Cantor Arts Center or venture out to our Historic Red Barn.
-Constructed in 1878-79, the Red Barn is one of the few surviving structures on campus that predates the University’s establishment and is a Registered Historical Landmark.
+If you are interested in history, visit the Stanford Family Galleries in the Cantor Arts Center or venture out to our Historic Red Barn.
+Constructed in 1878-79, the Red Barn is one of the few surviving structures on campus that predates the University's establishment and is a Registered Historical Landmark.